SirMorfield/ts_init/README.md

 - ES module

 # TODO
+- Use multi stage build to reduce image size
 - Caching in docker (compose)
-- Maybe run pipeline locally
+- Run pipeline locally
 - Improve the containerize.yaml to also support tags
 - Add playwright/jest testing
 - Run test suite in pipeline